stratosphereips/stratocyberlab/docs/development.md

 campaign challenge in turn.
 It runs an existing `auto-solve.sh` from within the hackerlab container and stops the challenge before proceeding.
 Challenges without an auto-solver are still started and stopped to verify their setup.

+Use `--only-challenges` or `--only-campaigns` to limit the category under test.
+To test one directory, pass its repository-relative path with `--challenger-dir <dir>`.
+Run `./run_tests.sh --help` for complete CLI usage.

 ## Code quality

 We use linters and auto formatters to maintain code quality in this repository.